amit0rana/betterOptionsTrading/README.md

 * Once you select a strategy only relevant positions will be shown.
 ![strategies](https://dl.dropbox.com/s/414mh3oqvx4ppf2/strategies.png?dl=0)
 * You can also see strategy's P&L on the right side of dropdown.
-* Tag your reference trades for easier identification
+* Tag your reference trades for easier identification.
+You can give custom name and color for easy identification
 ![referenceTags](https://dl.dropbox.com/s/i18bklcdebtagia/referenceTags.png?dl=0)
 * Quickly see total P&L of 'selected' positions.
 ![addPositions](https://dl.dropbox.com/s/mvavj8njmt2xvtp/pnlAddition.png?dl=0)